-Wentworth enrolls more than 4,000 students and offers on-campus housing on its 31-acre (13-hectare), fully equipped campus.
+Founded in 1904, Wentworth Institute of Technology is a private coeducational college in the heart of Boston.
+Wentworth enrolls more than 4,000 students and offers on-campus housing on its fully equipped 31-acre (13-hectare) campus.

 Education at Wentworth

 Students at WIT benefit from small class sizes (approximately 20 students on average) and individual attention from dedicated teaching faculty with professional industry experience.
 We have over two dozen on-campus laboratories, makerspaces, and studios, which are an integral component of all our majors.
 Wentworth offers programs in Applied Mathematics, Applied Sciences, Architecture, Business Management, Computer Science & Networking, Construction Management, Cybersecurity, Engineering, Industrial Design, and Interior Design.